Insight Meditation with Sharon Salzberg and Joseph Goldstein

 What is the difference between insight meditation and relaxation techniques?

 Relaxation techniques aim to produce a specific state — typically calm or reduced tension.
 Insight meditation does not aim to produce any particular state.
 The practice involves observing whatever state is actually present — including agitation, boredom, or discomfort — with clear and kind awareness.
-The steadiness that develops through insight practice is more durable than relaxation-induced calm because it does not depend on circumstances being favorable.
+The steadiness that develops through this practice is more durable than relaxation-induced calm because it does not depend on circumstances being favorable.

 If your mind won't stop running, this free guide is for you — 5 practices, no experience needed.